rust-embedded/embedonomicon/src/logging.md

 # Logging with symbols

-This section will show you how to exploit symbols and the ELF format to achieve super cheap logging.
+This section will show you how to utilize symbols and the ELF format to achieve super cheap logging.

 ## Arbitrary symbols